liufangbaishikele/Soybean_rhizosphere_microbiome/Mothur_pipelines/First run.md

 # Soybean rhizosphere microbiome-16S read analysis  #

+For this run, the library were prepared using Lundberg protocal in my committee lab.

 *First MiSeq run*

 - The first run yields 5,312,110 reads, with 3,223,228 belongs to cultivar project and 1,309,647 belongs to strigolactone project.
 On average, 71.6% of the quality score is higher than 30.
 After further demultiplexing, we got 4,541,875 reads left.